 07, Jan 2021 | CJP Team

-The three-judge Bench headed by Chief Justice S.A Bobde and Justices V Ramasubramanian and AS Bopanna heard the petitions challenging the validity of the newly enacted Uttar Pradesh Prohibition of Unlawful Conversion of Religion Ordinance 2020 and the Uttarakhand Freedom of Religion Act, 2018, and issued notices to the respective states.
+The three-judge Bench headed by Chief Justice S.A Bobde and including Justices V Ramasubramanian and AS Bopanna heard the petitions challenging the validity of the newly enacted Uttar Pradesh Prohibition of Unlawful Conversion of Religion Ordinance 2020 and the Uttarakhand Freedom of Religion Act, 2018, and issued notices to the respective states.

 It said, “Issue notice returnable within four weeks.”
 Senior Advocate Chander Uday Singh, Advocate Aparna Bhat, AOR Tanima Kishore, Advocates Amjid Maqbool and Karishma Maria represented Citizens for Justice and Peace (CJP).